Virtual care available to all Ontario Residents

 Did You Know?

-While there is no single cause of SIBO, ultimately, it stems from a dysfunctional Migrating Motor Complex (MMC) in the small intestine.
+While there is no single cause of SIBO, one of the main underlying factors is a dysfunctional Migrating Motor Complex (MMC) in the small intestine.
 This often occurs after an episode of food poisoning, traveler’s diarrhea, or after taking certain medications.
 When working properly, the MMC uses smooth muscle contractions to push food waste and bacteria from the small intestine to the large intestine where it is properly processed.

 These smooth muscle contractions usually occur every 3-4 hours in healthy individuals, ensuring that the small intestine doesn’t allow an environment for bacterial over-colonization.
 When these smooth muscles aren’t working effectively, bacteria can start to over-colonize the small intestine, where they produce hydrogen, methane, and/or hydrogen sulfide gas leading to the symptoms of SIBO.